Conveyor Belts

 Fundamentally, though, conveyor systems run similarly whether rolled, wheeled, or belted.
 They are generally motor-powered, positioned on a solid frame, and run in a loop to move items from point A to point B. Configuration, such as the frame shape or drive placement, is another aspect of conveyor belt construction.

 A conveyor system’s specifications determine its capabilities, such as load capacity and flow rate.
 For example, the speed of a conveyor system ultimately defines speed capacities.
 Conveyor belts are rated by per minute, while roller conveyors are measured by linear velocity.
-This speed, regardless of how it is measured, is what gives conveyors such an advantage over human labor.
+This speed, regardless of how it is measured, is what gives conveyors such an advantage over manuallabor.

 Keeping your employees adequately trained and informed reduces downtime and increases workplace safety.
 Whether as part of your installation or at a later date, our knowledgeable field service staff members are available to lead a variety of training programs for your team.
 Our conveyor system training services include group and one-on-one sessions that cover use, care and preventative maintenance.
 We cover topics such as system safety, mechanical troubleshooting, and parts and belt changing.

 In addition to on-site conveyor belt training services, your team will have access to our extensive online library of guides, whitepapers, case studies and videos.
-Finally, the Dorner blog and newsletter often features how-to and other helpful content.
+Finally, the Dorner blog often features how-to and other helpful content.

 Get In Touch